(For a practical example of this article's philosophy, click here)

-I like to write with many metaphors as I can in a single passage.
-It gives such vividity to my writings, and an aura of meaningfulness, a feeling of adventure towards an unknown destination, that may or may not exist.
-For me, the term "soul" is a metaphor, since I don’t actually believe in the existence of these eternal entities, mostly because there is no physical place in the body that could house such a thing.
+I like to use as many metaphors as possible in my writing.
+It gives my writing vividity, an aura of meaningfulness, and a sense of adventure towards an unknown destination, which may or may not exist.
+For me, the term "soul" is a metaphor, since I do not actually believe in the existence of these eternal entities.
+There is no physical place in the body that could house such a thing.
 Feel free, of course, to try proving me wrong.

-For me, the term "soul" can be equivalent to "life-force”, “motivation”, “essence of being”, but not something that stands for itself, without a parallel term.
+For me, the term "soul" can be equivalent to "life force," "motivation," or "essence of being."
+It is not something that stands on its own, without a parallel term.

-Long ago I was interested in the relationship between "soul" and "mental age”.
-I do believe that there may not be a correlation between the physical age, i.e, the length of time while living, and the mental age, i.e, one's childish or mature personality.
-There could be people that are very old but have a childlike attitude, and young people with a very strict attitude, with wisdom that exists beyond their physical age.
+Long ago, I was interested in the relationship between "soul" and "mental age."
+I believe that there may not be a correlation between physical age (the length of time one has lived) and mental age (one's childish or mature personality).
+There may be people who are very old but have a childlike attitude, and young people with a very strict attitude, with wisdom that exists beyond their physical age.

-Thus, I would consider a "light soul" to be the personality of a child, not necessarily as an insult.
-People with such life-force are very adventurous, seducing, attracting, excited, carefree, and pretty much everything that may be considered social, innocent and extroverted.
+I would consider a "light soul" to be the personality of a child, not necessarily as an insult.
+People with such a life force are very adventurous, seductive, attractive, excited, carefree, and pretty much everything that may be considered social, innocent, and extroverted.
 A "light soul" is a child at heart.

-On the contrary, the “heavy soul" is not necessarily a miserable or a stressed entity.
-As said before they are may be wise beyond their actual age.
-They may prefer intellectual matters over materialistic ones, be very self-disciplined, introverted, very mature and may or may not lead an ascetic lifestyle, devoid of obsessions after pleasure, adventures and valor.
-They also may prefer solitary pursuits, and are independent by nature, even if melancholic at times.
+On the contrary, a "heavy soul" is not necessarily a miserable or stressed entity.
+As I said before, they may be wise beyond their actual age.
+They may prefer intellectual matters over materialistic ones, are very self-disciplined, introverted, very mature, and may or may not lead an ascetic lifestyle, devoid of obsessions after pleasure, adventures, and vanity.
+They may also prefer solitary pursuits, and are independent by nature, even if melancholic at times.

-I personally view myself to be a hybrid between the two.
-I do lead a somewhat ascetic and solitary lifestyle, am wise beyond my physical age, but I also a quite innocent person, as I fail to understand the cause or functionality of impurity, crime, vengeance and evil in our world.
-I prefer intellectual activities over social events, but I also an admirer of physical fitness.
+Personally, I view myself as a hybrid between the two.
+I do lead a somewhat ascetic and solitary lifestyle, and I am wise beyond my physical age.
+However, I am also quite innocent, as I fail to understand the cause or functionality of impurity, crime, vengeance, and evil in our world.
+I prefer intellectual activities over social events, but I am also an admirer of physical fitness.

-I think a composition of "light" and "heavy" virtues can lead to a healthy and serene life.
+I believe that a composition of "light" and "heavy" virtues can lead to a healthy and serene life.
 It is good to be kind-hearted, but it is also important to care for intellectuality and avoid the circle of materialistic pursuits.
-Much more combinations are possible for a healthy physical and mental condition.
+There are many more combinations that are possible for a healthy physical and mental condition.